 Read more at homocysteine cardiovascular.

 We've recently launched the new chicken tractor that can be dragged around the garden.
-Research shows that free range eggs have three times as much omega-3; that's the stuff that reduces inflammation in your body.
+Research shows that free range eggs have three times as much omega-3; that's the stuff that reduces inflammation and anger in your body.

 There's no cigar for guessing which of the above comes from our free range eggs.